apurva-shrivastava/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 Time: Date and Time of Review

-Pictures : No. of pictures posted with review
+Pictures: No. of pictures posted with a review

 The dataset may include additional relevant features, such as opening hours, amenities, and contact information, depending on the source.